 In addition to costs and risk management, there is a growing emphasis placed on cash management.
 Accordingly, this theme should be incorporated structurally in various procurement processes (project-based and otherwise).

 During the previous period, the concepts of 'sustainability' and 'corporate social responsibility' became more tangible at BAM.
 This also applies to procurement activities.
-During the 2010-2012 period, the primary challenge will be to further build on specific procurement activities in terms of the BAM sustainability focus themes:
+BAM sustainability focus themes are:

 There is growing awareness that the effective interpretation and implementation of these concepts (by, for instance, the procurement column) also positively impact BAM's top-line results (added value/returns) and that this demands a comprehensive supply chain-based approach.